taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ### `humanloop.evaluations.logResult`<a id="humanloopevaluationslogresult"></a>

 Log an evaluation result to an evaluation run.

-The run must have status \'running\' and the `evaluator_id` of the result must be one of the `evaluator_id`s associated with the run.
+The run must have status 'running' and the `evaluator_id` of the result must be one of the `evaluator_id`s associated with the run.

 #### 🛠️ Usage<a id="🛠️-usage"></a>